grafana/grafana-operator/documentation/dashboards.md

 Dashboards can specify plugins (panels) they depend on.
 The operator will automatically install them.

-You need to provide a name and a version for every plugins, e.g.:
+You need to provide a name and a version for every plugin, e.g.:

 ```yaml
 spec: